• Skip to primary navigation

 For them, they were harder to harvest and they never had a sizable crop.
 These are the kinds of challenges that increase the markup on the fruit.

-Often, Asian pears are sold by the each, and not by the pound.
+Often, Asian pears are sold by the single fruit, and not by the pound, which differs from apples or pears or many other fruits.

 Sometimes Asian pears are marketed as Apple Pears.

 No, they are the same thing.
-Apple Pears is just a marketing name that same brands chose to use because of the pear's apple-like crunch.
+Apple Pears is just a marketing name that some brands chose to use because of the pear's apple-like crunch.

 I personally don't like that name and always just call them Asian pears.